civicrm/civicrm-dev-docs/docs/tools/buildkit.md

 !!!
 Note

     There different version of Buildkit on Docker.
-Michael McAndrews seems to be the easiest to get started with.
+Michael McAndrew's seems to be the easiest to get started with.

 #### Install buildkit on docker on ubuntu